dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 - It contains images so to be easily understood to non english speakers.
 - The model contains the following fields: name, image.

-##### Product Model
-- The Product Model represents a product and its details
-- It contains Category as a foreign-key
-- The model contains the following fields: name, category, price, colour, code, description, feature1, feature2, feature3, feature4, has_sizes, rating, pre_sale_price, image_url, image
-- The image field contains the product image
-- The image_url field contains the url to where the image file is physically stored, for example AWS S3 bucket

 ##### Drink Model
 - The Drink model contains a the drinks available at the restaurant
 - It has DrinkCategory as a foreign-key.